12 Caribbean Movies to Inspire your next vacation

 Ian Fleming wrote his Bond books at his Goldeneye estate, which is now an exclusive clifftop resort in the village of Oracabessa.
 Jamaica therefore features prominently in his plotlines for books.

-Although most of this movie was filmed in Queensland, Australia due to the Caribbean hurricanes, it is a Caribbean tale and inspired by the real-life tale of Mel Fisher who found a shipwreck off the coast of Key West.
+Although most of the movie, Fool’s Gold, was filmed in Queensland, Australia (those beaches are the WhitSunday’s) due to the Caribbean hurricanes, it is a Caribbean tale and inspired by the real-life tale of Mel Fisher who found a shipwreck off the coast of Key West.

 Caribbean film locations: Bahamas.